EcoG-io/iso15118/README.md

 The project includes an environment file for dev purposes on the root directoy `.env.development`, which contains all settings that can be set.

-In order to tun the project, in production, an `.env` file must be created with the desired settings.
-This means, if development settings are desired, one can simply copy `.env.development` to `.env`.
+In order to run the project in production, an `.env` file must be created with the desired settings.
+This means, if development settings are desired, one can simply copy the content of `.env.development` to `.env`.

-If docker is used, the command `make run` will try to get the `.env`file;
+If Docker is used, the command `make run` will try to get the `.env` file;
 The command `make dev` will fetch the contents of `.env.development`.